1926 Wimbledon Championships

 The 1926 Wimbledon Championships, also known as the Jubilee Championships, took place on the outdoor grass courts at the All England Lawn Tennis and Croquet Club in Wimbledon, London, United Kingdom.
 The tournament ran from 21 June until 3 July.
 It was the 46th staging of the Wimbledon Championships, and the third Grand Slam tennis event of 1926.

+This championship is notable for having The Duke of York, the future King George VI competing with his mentor and advisor Louis Greig in the men's doubles.
+The pair were eliminated in the first round by former champions Herbert Roper Barrett and Arthur Gore.